 View a list of trials currently recruiting participants.

-The Office of Sponsored Projects provides administrative support for industry sponsored clinical trials.
+Sponsored Projects provides administrative support for industry sponsored clinical trials.

 For detailed information on the clinical trials process at the University of Nevada, Reno (UNR), please view the Clinical Trials Workshop presentation.